 San Diego is a seafood capital with fresh and fabulous coastal cuisine.
 The local chefs have a wealth of treasures from the sea to choose from right in their backyard.
 Such accessibility to the ocean and our large local fishing fleet means restaurants of all kinds can offer an extensive selection of seafood, shellfish, and fresh fish of all kinds.

-Serving the finest seafood cuisine with service and atmosphere the match, San Diego's fine dining restaurants celebrate the best of the region's bounty, combining locally grown produce and the seasonal catch of the day in unique and innovative dishes.
-From Yellowfin to Yellowtail, San Diego is serving it up fresh; here are a few to try:
+Serving the finest seafood cuisine with service and atmosphere to match, San Diego's fine dining restaurants celebrate the best of the region's bounty, combining locally grown produce and the seasonal catch of the day in unique and innovative dishes.
+From Yellowfin to Yellowtail, San Diego is serving it up fresh; here are a few to try.

 Downstairs, the frenetic Fish Market offers an enormous selection of fresh seafood - broiled, fried, raw, seared, steamed, grilled, baked, they even have a sushi bar and oyster bar - to crowds of casually-dressed diners.
 On the second floor, Top of the Market offers an upscale approach with higher prices, dressier clientele, more peaceful atmosphere and more elegant presentations.
 Both levels offer remarkable views of the harbor and the Coronado Bridge.

 Seafood flown in fresh from around the globe is the catch of the day at this very grown-up, Gaslamp hot spot.
 It's heaven for fish fans, with at least a dozen fresh selections offered nightly.
 Other highlights of the menu include several varieties of oysters, the city's best crab cakes and assorted seafood salads.
 Separate room available for private parties; good for special occasions, and walking distance from the Convention Center.